Website Privacy Policy

 Children

 Our Website is not intended for children, as defined under applicable law.
 Children may not provide any information to or on the Website.
 We do not knowingly collect personal information from children.
 If we learn we have collected or received personal information from a child, we will delete that information.
-If you believe we might have any information from or about a child, please contact us at the email address identified in the Contact Information section.
+If you believe we might have any information from or about a child, please contact us using the information provided in the Contact Information section.

 Information We Collect About You and How We Collect It